BasicWolf/archived-concrete-settings/docs/src/api.rst

    A setting is a named object for storing, documenting and validating a certain value.

-   :param value: the initial value of a setting.
-If no value is given,
+   :param value: the initial value of a setting with the default :class:`Undefined <concrete_settings.types.Undefined>`.
-   :param doc: a user-friendly setting documentation.
+   :param doc: an end-user -friendly setting documentation.
-   :param validators: setting validators.
+   :param validators: setting validators, a tuple of :class:`Validator <concrete_settings.types.Validator>` callables.
-   :param type_hint: setting type.
+   :param type_hint: setting type, something one would use as type annotation.
-   :param behaviors: setting behaviors.
+   :param behaviors: setting behaviors, a container of :class:`Behavior` objects.

 .. autoclass:: concrete_settings.Settings
    :members:

-   .. attribute:: default_validators
+   Settings is a container for one or more :class:`Setting` objects.

-   .. attribute:: mandatory_validators
+   Settings classes can be mixed and nested.

 .. autoclass:: concrete_settings.core.PropertySetting
    :members: